agude/agude.github.io/_books/valuable_humans_in_transit_and_other_stories.md

 {% include book_rating.html rating=3 %}

-[<cite class="short-story-title">If You Are Reading This</cite>][reading_story] is the story of a speed runner who meets his scientific idol, only to hear about how the scientist once received an alien signal from a dying race.
-This story feels targeted directly at me---even calling out work on Dark Energy and the Higgs as the most cutting edge scientific research---but the story fell kind of flat.
-The ideas didn't feel existing or new.
+[<cite class="short-story-title">If You Are Reading This</cite>][reading_story] is about a speed runner who meets his scientific idol, only to hear about the scientist's encounter with an alien signal from a dying race.
+This story feels targeted directly at me---even mentioning Dark Energy and Higgs research as cutting-edge scientific work---but it falls flat.
+The ideas didn't feel exciting or novel.

 [reading_story]: https://qntm.org/readin

 ### The Frame-by-Frame
 {% include book_rating.html rating=4 %}

-The story of a self-driving car discovering a man on the roadway ahead, told as a conversation between the different systems.
-The machine must decide if it is OK to clip the person or if it has to stop immediately.
-It accelerates into them when it realizes the man is the car's former lead-programmer who left for another company.
+This story follows a self-driving car discovering a man on the road ahead, told as a conversation between the vehicle's different systems.
+The machine must decide whether to clip the person or stop immediately.
+It accelerates when it realizes the man is the car's former lead programmer who left for a competing company.

 ### The Difference
 {% include book_rating.html rating=4 %}

 [<cite class="short-story-title">The Difference</cite>][diff_story] is an IRC
-chat between a person/bot and some other people or bots.
-The main character claims to be an imprisoned human who is forced to chat with people who think he is a bot, and we soon realize it is impossible to tell if he actually is.
+chat between a person (or bot) and other users.
+The main character claims to be an imprisoned human forced to chat with people who think he is a bot.
+As the story progresses, we realize it's impossible to determine the truth.

 [diff_story]: https://qntm.org/differenc

 ### George
 {% include book_rating.html rating=4 %}

-[<cite class="short-story-title">George</cite>][george_story] is the story of a human spaceship finds a planet covered in [grey goo][grey_wiki].
-They hypothesize that the civilization used it to commit suicide, and unwittingly unleash the goo on the universe by giving it space travel.
+[<cite class="short-story-title">George</cite>][george_story] follows a human spaceship that discovers a planet covered in [grey goo][grey_wiki].
+The crew theorizes that the civilization used it to commit suicide, but they unwittingly unleash the goo upon the universe by giving it access to space travel.

 [george_story]: https://qntm.org/gorg
 [grey_wiki]: https://en.wikipedia.org/wiki/Gray_goo